lauterbach-mirror/polarfire_trace/readme.md

 ## Generating the example bitstreams with Libero

-The following instructions will generate a minimal FPGA project with just the HSS (hard software services), trace and SDRAM connection.
+The following instructions will generate a minimal FPGA project with just the MSS (microprocessor subsystem), trace and SDRAM connection.
 The scripts require exactly Libero 2023.2.

 1. Start Libero.